dotnet/docs-maui/docs/ios/deployment/overview.md

 ## Create a certificate signing request

-To publish a .NET MAUI iOS app you'll first need to create a certificate signing request (CSR) in Keychain Access on a Mac.
+To sign a .NET MAUI iOS app you must first create a certificate signing request (CSR) in Keychain Access on a Mac.
 For more information, see [Create a certificate signing request](provisioning.md#create-a-certificate-signing-request).

 ## Create a distribution certificate

-A distribution certificate is required to build a provisioning profile for your .NET MAUI iOS app.
-The distribution certificate confirms your identity, and must be created using the Apple ID for your Apple Developer Account.
+The CSR allows you to generate a distribution certificate, which will be used to confirm your identity.
+The distribution certificate must be created using the Apple ID for your Apple Developer Account.
 For more information, see [Create a distribution certificate](provisioning.md#create-a-distribution-certificate).

 ## Create a distribution profile